raspberrypilearning/charting-champions/en/step_3.md

 **Test:** Run your code and look at the text it prints out.

-Notice that the list is surrounded by the same square brackets — `[]` — you used to make a list.
-Also, the items in the list are separted by commas, just like your lists were.
+Notice that the list has the same square brackets (`[]`) you used to make a list.
+Also, the items in the list are separated by commas, like your lists were.

 ```
 Lines:  ['team,medals', 'United States,2399' … 'Liechtenstein,0']
 ```

-**Debug:** Make sure you have indented the code under `with`, like in the example above.
+**Debug:** If the code doesn't work, make sure you have indented it under `with`, like in the example above.

-**Debug:** If you see a message about `read` or `splitlines` being 'not defined', then check that you have included `f.` before `read()` or `data` before `splitlines()`, so Python knows which variables have those functions.
+**Debug:** If you see a message about `read` or `splitlines` being 'not defined':
+ - check that you have included `f.` before `read()`
+ - check that you have included `data` before `splitlines()`

 --- /task ---

 The strings in the `lines` list are all made up of two pieces separated by a comma.
-Your `chart.add()` function needs each of those pieces separately.
+Your `chart.add()` function needs each of those pieces as separate inputs.

 --- task ---

-Use a `for` loop to go through `lines` and use each string's `split()` function to split it into a list — one item for each side of the comma.
-Then print them out.
+Use a `for` loop on `lines`, along with each string's `split()` function, to split every string into a list.
+You will get one list item for each side of the comma in the text string.
+Then print those lists out.

 --- code ---
 ---